 As a general rule, students enrolling in field camp are expected to have completed courses in mineralogy, petrology (igneous, metamorphic, and sedimentary), structural geology, and stratigraphy.
-Students that have attended field camp without completing one or more of these courses typically have had difficulty with the curriculum.
+Students that have attended field camp without completing one or more of these courses typically have had more difficulty with the curriculum.

 The curriculum is designed to provide field experiences in a wide variety of geological environments.
 It's is your responsibility to make the most of this opportunity through hard work and interacting with the faculty.
 In general terms the curriculum is as follows.
 The schedule and particular projects may change from year to year.